Asymptotics of Nonparametric Estimation under general non-monotone MAR missingness: A Bayesian Approach: Introduction

 While this settles the case of the MLE $\widetilde{\theta}_n$ for regular parametric models, several fundamental questions remain open: \begin{itemize} \item First, does Bayesian inference, under comparable conditions, enjoy similar guarantees ? \item Second, can the statistical validity of inference based on the ignorable likelihood extend beyond the parametric setting ? \end{itemize} These questions motivate the present work.
-We show that the rich Bayesian theory in conjunction with the natural use of the Kullback-Leibler (KL) divergence allows to obtain general nonparametric convergence results under MAR missingness.
-In particular, we show that it is possible to nonparametrically estimate the full density under general non-monotonic MAR missingness and a mild positivity assumption.
-We thus naturally arrive at a method that is able to take MAR missing data and produce new samples from the (unobserved) underlying distribution that was previously masked by the missingness.
-Though the missingness literature is vast, this appears to be the first nonparametric consistency result for general, non-monotone MAR.
-As the concept of MAR is over 30 years old and is seen by some as a solved issue, this might seem surprising.
+We show that the rich Bayesian theory in conjunction with the natural use of the Kullback-Leibler (KL) divergence allows us to obtain general nonparametric convergence results under MAR missingness.
+We apply this to nonparametric regression with missing covariates and missing response, respectively, as well as to nonparametric density estimation under general non-monotone missingness.
+In particular, we show that it is possible to nonparametrically estimate the complete-data density under general non-monotone MAR missingness and a natural positivity assumption.
+We thus naturally arrive at a method that is able to use MAR missing data to produce new samples from the (estimated) complete-data distribution.
+Though the missingness literature is vast, these appear to be the first nonparametric consistency results for general, non-monotone MAR.
+As the concept of MAR is nearly 50 years old and is seen by some as a solved issue, this might seem surprising.
 Indeed, mirroring the discussion of MAR in the MLE case, papers often claim that "X is valid under MAR".
-However, as discussed in \cite{whatismeant, näf2024goodimputationmarmissingness} and others, this impression likely stems, in part, from a confusion about the MAR condition itself.
-Theoretical results have indeed been obtained under weaker missingness conditions, such as the probability of missingness depending on an always observed subset of the data.
-Moreover, a wealth of theoretical results emerged in the case of structured problems, such as specific regression problems with missingness, often in conjunction with such simplified missing mechanism, see for instance \cite{EmpiricalLik1, EmpiricalLik2, EmpiricalLik3, Responsequantileimputation, ELW2023, imputationpoweredinference}.
+However, as discussed in \cite{whatismeant, näf2024goodimputationmarmissingness} and others, this impression likely stems, in part, from confusions about the MAR condition itself.
+Theoretical results have indeed been obtained under stronger missingness conditions, such as the probability of missingness depending on an always observed subset of the data.
+Moreover, a wealth of theoretical results emerged in the case of structured problems, such as specific regression problems with missingness, often in conjunction with such simplified missing mechanisms; see, for instance, \cite{EmpiricalLik1, EmpiricalLik2, EmpiricalLik3, Responsequantileimputation, ELW2023, imputationpoweredinference}.
 However, to the best of our knowledge, consistency results under general MAR outside of (parametric) MLE have not been developed before.
-In fact, even trying to extend the ignoring principle to M-Estimation yields inconsistent estimators in general, see e.g., \cite{Mestimatormissingvalues}.
+In fact, even trying to extend the ignoring principle to M-Estimation yields inconsistent estimators in general, see, e.g., \cite{Mestimatormissingvalues}.